 Why does September have two flowers?

 September’s official birth flower, aster, has roots in floriography dating back to Ancient Greece.
 The name aster originated from a Greek word that means “star,” referring to the star-shaped flowers of the plant.
-The relevance also has something to do with popular Greek mythology about the Greek Titan goddess of falling stars and nighttime divinations, Asteria.
+The relevance also concerns popular Greek mythology about the Greek Titan goddess of falling stars and nighttime divinations, Asteria.
 The other September birth flower morning glory represents unrequited love because of its short lifespan.
 They also symbolize affection, mortality, mourning, and resurrection.

 Are aster flowers available in September?

 Aster flowers typically bloom from late summer through autumn and are abundant during September.

 What does the aster birth flower mean?